'Your roadmap to a smooth relocation'

 The NHR enables those who become tax resident in Portugal to receive qualifying income, potentially tax free in Portugal and Madeira, provided that the income in the source country is liable to taxation in accordance with the applicable tax treaty.
 To benefit from this preferential regime is to become a Portuguese tax resident, in accordance with Portuguese tax law, plus not having before been a tax resident in Portugal in the previous five fiscal years.
 The NHR tax status lasts for the first 10 years of residence.
 A resident is defined as 183 days in Madeira per annum.

 As with all tax and personal financial situations, we advise an early investigation to see if the income can qualify for tax exemption.
 Please contact Robert Webb directly for a brief conversation on +351 9666 77630.
-Please also download the 23-page PDF ‘The Complete Madeira Buyers Guide’ it’s a great read and answers many important questions about life on Madeira.
+Please also download our 34 page Bespoke Villas brochure, it is a great read and will help you understand more about the services our company offers our clients.
+We also have a highly recommended UK tax advisor called Ms Isca Watson available to assist clients, Isca is based in the UK.

 NHR also extends to include local professional income in salary form for certain valued work activities, those who qualify benefit from a flat tax rate of just 20%.
 The professional working objective of the regime has been to attract academically qualified individuals and their families to work and reside in Portugal and Madeira enhancing and educating the local workplace.
 Qualification comes from various areas including artistic, scientific, technical, teaching and the IT sector.